Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

 \subsubsection{Necessary conditions for an edge to be part of an SCC}

 Amongst the surplus edges, \emph{ancestral surplus edges}, which are surplus edges that point from a vertex to one of its ancestors, play a special role.
-All other surplus edges are called non-ancestral.
+All other surplus edges are called \emph{non-ancestral}.
 This is illustrated in Figure \ref{subfigure.typesofsurplusedges}.
 In Figure \ref{subfigure.sccinexample} we show how surplus edges affect the structure of the SCCs.
-This is the content of the next lemma. \begin{lemma} The following facts hold for SCCs. \begin{enumerate} \item The vertices of an SCC are contained in one of the components of {$(\hat{F}_n(k),k\geq 1)$}. \item Ancestral surplus edges are always part of an SCC. \item A non-ancestral surplus edge is part of an SCC only if its head is an ancestor of the tail of a surplus edge that is part of an SCC. \item An edge in $(\hat{F}_n(k),k\geq 1)$ is part of an SCC only if its head is an ancestor of the tail of a surplus edge that is part of an SCC. \item For any non-trivial SCC, the first surplus edge of the SCC that is explored is an ancestral surplus edge, and a component of $(\hat{F}_n(k),k\geq 1)$ contains an SCC if and only if it contains an ancestral surplus edge. \end{enumerate} \end{lemma} \begin{proof} We start with \ref{item.factsonsccs1}.
+This is the content of the next lemma.

+\begin{lemma} The following facts hold for SCCs. \begin{enumerate} \item The vertices of an SCC are contained in precisely one of the components of the out-forest. \item Ancestral surplus edges are always part of an SCC. \item A non-ancestral surplus edge is part of an SCC only if its head is an ancestor of the tail of a surplus edge that is part of an SCC. \item An edge in the out-forest is part of an SCC only if its head is an ancestor of the tail of a surplus edge that is part of an SCC. \item For any non-trivial SCC, the first surplus edge of the SCC that is explored is an ancestral surplus edge, and a component of the out-forest contains an SCC if and only if it contains an ancestral surplus edge. \end{enumerate} \end{lemma} \begin{proof} We start with \ref{item.factsonsccs1}.
 Let $v$ and $w$ be two vertices in the same SCC.
 Without loss of generality, $v$ is explored first in depth-first order in the out-direction.
 Since $v$ and $w$ are part of the same SCC, we know that there is a path from $v$ to $w$ in the out-direction.
 This implies that $w$ will be part of the out-subtree consisting of the descendants of $v$.
-This implies that they are part of the same component of $(\hat{F}_n(k),k\geq 1)$.
+This implies that they are part of the same component of the out-forest.

 To prove \ref{item.factsonsccs2}, suppose there is an ancestral surplus edge from $v$ to $w$.
 This implies that $w$ is an ancestor of $v$ in an out-component, which implies that there is a path from $w$ to $v$ as well.
 It follows that $w$ and $v$ are in the same SCC and that the ancestral surplus edge from $v$ to $w$ is in this SCC as well.